 \subsection{Comparison of Science Quality and Operational Flare Response}

 NCEI produces and restores science-quality \href{https://www.ncei.noaa.gov/products/goes-r-extreme-ultraviolet-xray-irradiance}{GOES XRS L1b and L2 datasets} in \texttt{netCDF} format.
 The science-quality data have been reprocessed from the start of the mission to the present date and incorporate retrospective fixes for issues and outages in the operational product.
-The XRS L1b data contains high-cadence soft X-ray irradiance measurements, and the L2 data consists of higher-order products such as irradiance averages, flare event summaries, and flare location products.
+The XRS L1b data contain high-cadence soft X-ray irradiance measurements, and the L2 data consist of higher-order products such as irradiance averages, flare event summaries, and flare location products.
 Science-quality L2 data products are created from science-quality L1b data.
 Up to October 2025, science-quality flare summary products are available for GOES-R (GOES 16, 17, 18) and GOES 8-15 satellites, dating from 1995/01/03 to the present.
-1-minute flux average product, another commonly used L2 product, has been processed to science-quality for GOES 8-18 satellites.
-This paper focuses mainly on the flare summary product, which contains the most widely used flare response information in flare prediction tasks.
+The 1-minute flux average product, another commonly used L2 product, has been processed to science-quality for GOES 8-18 satellites.
+This paper focuses primarily on the flare summary product, which contains the most widely used flare-response information for flare-prediction tasks.

-The science-quality data XRS have been reprocessed with many corrections, including smoothness, accuracy, scaling factor consistency, bandpass corrections, and improvement of the data quality flag \citep{goes8-15_readme}.
+The science-quality XRS data have been reprocessed with numerous corrections, including smoothing, accuracy, scaling factor consistency, bandpass corrections, and improvements to the data quality flag~\citep{goes8-15_readme}.
 The SWPC scaling factor has the most crucial effect on the flare summary product.
-Science-quality XRS irradiances are provided in physical units of W/m$^2$ (watts per square meter), while the operational data before GOES-16 had SWPC-adjusted scaling factors that adjusted the GOES 8–15 irradiances to match those of GOES 7.
+Science-quality XRS irradiances are provided in physical units of W/m$^2$, while the operational data before GOES-16 had SWPC-adjusted scaling factors that adjusted GOES 8–15 irradiance to match those of GOES 7.
 Since the flare summary product is based on the L1b data using the flare detection algorithm, the threshold for each flare class increased by 42\%, meaning that an individual solar flare before GOES-R needed to be 42\% larger than a flare after GOES-R to be given the same level of magnitude.
 Thus, fewer flares were covered in the operational data set during GOES 8-15.
-The science-quality data were corrected so that they did not contain the SWPC scaling factors.
-Figure~\ref{fig:ratio} shows the flare magnitude inconsistency in the operational data.
-Figure~\ref{fig:counts} presents the flare number difference related to the SWPC rescaling factors between the operational data and science-quality data.
+The science-quality data were corrected to exclude the SWPC scaling factors.